How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 - Start with brute force.
 Say “Here’s a straightforward approach that works but isn’t optimal” before optimizing.
 Interviewers want to see your reasoning path.

 - Do mock interviews.
 Whether with a friend, a paid service, or an AI interviewer, simulate the real experience.
+For more on the gap between solving and interviewing, read how to master coding interviews and why realistic mock practice changes everything.

 - How to recover when you’re stuck (instead of freezing)